Council of Faculty and Academic Societies (CFAS)

 Guide to Council of Faculty and Academic Societies

 The Council of Faculty and Academic Societies (CFAS) represents academic medicine faculty and academic societies within the AAMC’s governance and leadership structures.
 The council provides a voice for faculty and academic societies about critical issues to the AAMC as they relate to creation and implementation of the AAMC’s programs, services and policies.
-CFAS is comprised of 350 faculty representatives appointed by member medical schools and academic societies and serves as a communications conduit with faculty regarding matters related to the core missions of academic medicine.
+CFAS is comprised of more than 300 faculty representatives appointed by member medical schools and academic societies and serves as a communications conduit with faculty regarding matters related to the core missions of academic medicine.

 CFAS has disseminated AAMC advocacy sign-on letters to academic societies; actively participated in a range of AAMC meetings, workshops, and events; and published peer-review content based on CFAS meeting sessions.
 CFAS reps have engaged in the National Academies of Medicine Action Collaborative on Clinician Well-Being and Resilience, which is co-sponsored by the AAMC, ACGME, and more than 30 other health professions organizations.
 CFAS reps have also presented multiple sessions at the AAMC’s annual meeting along with other AAMC-sponsored seminars and professional development conferences.

 Additionally, CFAS has published informational resources on AAMC.org on advocacy issues affecting academic medicine, maintained the AAMC's Well-Being in Academic Medicine webpage and the online CFAS Diversity and Inclusion Toolkit, and led the AAMC's ongoing effort to define faculty.